ebabel-eu/ebabel-home/README.md

 ## Design

-The design is in line with [React Toolbox](http://react-toolbox.com/) controls.
+The style is in line with [React + Foundation](https://github.com/nordsoftware/react-foundation).

 ## Front-end